-Ch.
-Berger: Elementarteilchenphysik, Springer, 2002
+- Ch.
+Berger: Elementarteilchenphysik, Springer, (2002)

-P. Schmueser: Feynmangraphen und Eichtheorien fuer Experimentalphysiker, Springer, 1995.
+- P. Schmueser: Feynmangraphen und Eichtheorien fuer Experimentalphysiker, Springer, (1995)

-I.J.R.
+- I.J.R.
 Aitchison, A.J.G.
-Hey: Gauge Theories in Particle Physics, Vol. 1, Institute of Physics Publishing, 2002
+Hey: Gauge Theories in Particle Physics, Vol. 1, Institute of Physics Publishing, (2002)

-CERN yellow reports, European Particle Physics School Lecture Notes (www.cern.ch)
+- CERN yellow reports, European Particle Physics School Lecture Notes (www.cern.ch)

 Description of exams and course work

-There is a possibility to take the exam at the end of the semester.
+The exam may be repeated at the end of the semester.